-NTFS is short for NTFS file system and was originally designed for Windows NT and today is supported in all versions of Windows, macOS, and Linux.
-NTFS, when compared to previous file systems such as FAT16, improves on reliability, security, and support for client-server systems.
+NTFS is short for NTFS file system and was originally designed for Windows N. Today, it is supported in all versions of Windows, macOS, and Linux.
+When compared to previous file systems, such as FAT16, NTFS improves on reliability, security, and support for client-server systems.

 NTFS uses 5 MB of disk space overhead, therefore we recommend at least a 50 MB partition for NTFS, on at least a 400 MB hard drive.

 NTFS keeps track of the contents of a volume in a file called the MFT, or Master File Table, which essentially is the heart of NTFS.
-MFT is an index of all the files on an NTFS volume, containing the file name, a list of the file attributes, and pointers to the fragments.
+MFT is an index of all files on an NTFS volume, containing the file name, a file attributes list, and pointers to the fragments.

 Some of the NTFS key features are: